edwin-torres/cost-matrix/README.md

 # cost-matrix

    Calculates the total cost (highest possible) to arrive at a cell.
-Movement is restricted to Right and Down.   →  ↓
+Movement is restricted to Right or Down.   →  ↓

    example: